derf/db-fakedisplay/README.md

 DBF will periodically reload `share/zugbildungsplan.json`.
 You can use your service supervisor (e.g. `systemctl reload db-infoscreen`) to force an immediate reload.
-You may also ignore the file entirely; it is entirely optional.
+You may also ignore the file; it is entirely optional.

 System requirements
 ---